htotoo/ESP32-Portapack/README.md

 - **GPS**
   - See yourself in the maps, to know the relative positions.
 Great while hunting weather balloons.
   - Mark the location of the signals you saw.
-  - Help with the Foxhunt (for the Foxhunt app, that is under development)
+  - Help with the Foxhunt.
+  - Set time in Portapack based on GPS time (UTC)

 - **Temperature + humidity + pressure + light**
   - Depending on the environmental conditions, it can be useful for adapting the game strategy or adding complexity to the foxhunt.